FLRW-Cosmology in Scalar-Vector-Tensor Theories of Gravity: Introduction

 Motivated by observational evidence, most notably the accelerated expansion of the universe, there has been growing interest in modifications of Einstein's theory of general relativity \cite{paddy}-\cite{odint}.
 One such extension is generic gravity theory, whose Lagrangian density incorporates all possible higher-curvature invariants as well as arbitrary higher-order covariant derivatives of the curvature tensor.
 Certain classes of metrics, such as plane wave spacetimes, solve the field equations of generic gravity theories exactly \cite{Gibbons1}-\cite{Coley1}.
 These solutions are known as universal metrics.
 There also exist metrics that simplify the field equations without solving them identically.
 In particular, the Kerr-Schild-Kundt (KSK) class of metrics reduces the field equations of generic gravity theories to those of null dust with an effective cosmological constant \cite{Hervik1}-\cite{gst3}.
 Such spacetimes are referred to as almost universal metrics.
 Another important example of an almost universal spacetime is the Friedmann-Lemaitre-Robertson-Walker (FLRW) metric.

-Recently, we showed that field equations of any generic gravity theory with FLRW metric reduce to the Einstein field equations with a perfect fluid energy momentum tensor \cite{gur-hey-1, gur-hey-2}.
-A generic gravity theory is a gravity theory derivable from a variational principle can be given by the action
+Recently, we showed that field equations of any generic gravity theory with FLRW metric reduce to the Einstein field equations with an effective perfect fluid energy-momentum tensor \cite{gur-hey-1, gur-hey-2}.
+A generic metric gravity theory is a theory derivable from the following action using the variational principle

 where $g$, $\mbox{Riem}$, $\nabla \mbox{Riem}$, $\nabla \nabla \mbox{Riem}$, etc in $\mathcal{F}$ denote the spacetime metric, Riemann tensor and its covariant derivatives at any order, respectively, and $\mathcal{L}_M$ is the Lagrangian of the matter fields.
 The function $\mathcal{F}(g,\,\mbox{Riem},\,\nabla \mbox{Riem},\, \nabla \nabla \mbox{Riem}, \cdots) $ is the part of the Lagrange function corresponding to higher order couplings, constructed from the metric, the Riemann tensor and its covariant derivatives.
 The corresponding field equations are